pras-stack/Dictionary-App/README.md

 - The dictionary app was created by [s-shemmee](https://github.com/s-shemmee) .
 - The app uses the [Free Dictionary API](https://dictionaryapi.dev) for word information and the [Pexels API](https://www.pexels.com/api/documentation/) for images.

-# License
-This project is licensed under the MIT license.